 Visiting The Noguchi MuseumThe Noguchi Museum is located in Long Island City, which is one of the largest neighbourhoods in the borough of Queens.
-A prime waterfront location along the East River adds to the appeal of the museum.
 In fact, the nearby Roosevelt Island and skyline of Midtown Manhattan are clearly visible from Long Island City.
 Socrates Sculpture Park and Rainey Park enhance the overall atmosphere around the museum.
 Located about a quarter mile away from the museum, the Broadway station is served by N and W trains of the NYC subway system.
 Note that the N/W stop at Broadway is currently closed and anticipated to be closed through February 2019.
 You can also take a ferry that stops at the Astoria terminal, which is just off the busy Vernon Boulevard.
 This ferry service offers direct links between various points in Queens and Lower Manhattan, including Wall Street.
-Numerous Metropolitan Transportation Authority (MTA) bus lines may be used to reach and navigate the area near the Noguchi Museum.
+Numerous Metropolitan Transportation Authority (MTA) bus lines may be used to reach and navigate the area near The Noguchi Museum.
 Another interesting way to get to the museum is to take the Roosevelt Island Tramway.
 After getting off from this aerial tramway, you'll need to cross the Roosevelt Island Bridge to reach Long Island City.
 It is about a half-mile walk.

 Location: 9-01 33rd Rd (at Vernon Boulevard), Long Island City, NY, 11106